DominykasD/Arena-server/README.md

 Server side for an android app that is for ordering food and get it delivered to your location in a stadium.
 Link to the app: https://github.com/DominykasD/Arena

 ## What is does
 Connects to database.
 Creates a database in MySQL, table users, and inserts some values.
-Creates a table foodModel to store foodNames, descriptions, etc.
+Creates a table product to store foodNames, descriptions, etc.

 ## Set up
 creatDatabase.php only run once, next time it is enough to run Apache, MySQL on XAMPP